Open Redirect Attacks & Vulnerabilities: How To Avoid It

 What are the Types of Redirections?

-You might have gain now the understanding of open redirect attack, now it’s time to the four main types of redirection that are performed differently to steal your confidential data.
+You might have understood open redirect attacks; now it’s time to learn the four main types of redirection performed differently to steal your confidential data.
 Let’s know all these types:

 301 Permanent Redirect: